Gabriel-Chacon/huaweicloud-knowledge-base/docs/user-support/my-account/customer-registration.md

 ### 3. Authorize and Log In

-Confirm the authorization request by clicking the `Authorize and Log In` button.
+Confirm the authorization request by clicking the `Authorize` button.

 {% include image.html post=page.path file="step4-authorize-and-log-in.jpg" alt="Authorize and Log-in" %}